 How Does Timberlinx Work?

 Steel connection tubes are at the heart of Timberlinx.
 Both pieces of the timber frame joint receive steel tubes.
 Then, two expanding cross pins link the steel tubes together.
-Once the connection is secured with the steel pins, the wooden pegs used to secure the mortise-and-tenon joint become decorative rather than structural.
+Once the steel pins secure the connection, the wooden pegs used to secure the mortise-and-tenon joint become decorative rather than structural.
 Using Timberlinx provides a stronger engineering value than using mortise-and-tenon joinery alone.

 In addition to site-specific requirements, the look of a mountain-style home can also play a factor in engineering.
 Rustic homes often use larger dimensional wood to create their architectural mood.
 This additional weight may be better handled by using a stronger connection like Timberlinx.

-The Timberlinx connections are completely hidden from the casual observer in a modern rustic timber home.
+Timberlinx connections remain completely hidden from the casual observer in a modern rustic timber home.
 Homeowners get the best of both worlds; the rugged beauty of timber framing and engineering technology that allows them to build a structurally sound home in their favorite mountain location.